Knowledge Hub

 • maintain the safety and soundness of the firms it regulates, and

 Prudential regulation is contrasted with ‘conduct’ regulation.
-Conduct regulation is managed by the FCA and focuses on how financial firms behave.
-This includes overseeing how businesses treat their customers, how financial markets operate, and whether businesses are competing effectively to provide high quality and reasonably priced financial services.
+The FCA manages conduct regulation, focusing on the behaviour of financial firms.
+This includes overseeing how businesses treat their customers, how financial markets operate, and whether companies are competing effectively to provide high-quality and reasonably priced financial services.

 Which businesses come under the PRA’s remit?